 What other knee structures can be injured when the ACL tears?

-There is a second type of cartilage in the knee joint called articular cartilage.
+The second type of cartilage in the knee joint is called articular cartilage.
 This joint cartilage is the hard white tissue that is seen at the end of a chicken bone.
 It is a smooth, white glistening surface that covers the ends of the bones.
-The surface is slick and much smoother than ice and as a result, there is very little friction when the joint moves.
+The surface is slick and much smoother than ice, and as a result, there is very little friction when the joint moves.
 This joint cartilage can get damaged when the ACL tears.
 If this articular cartilage is injured, the joint no longer moves smoothly.
 Stiffness, pain, swelling and grinding can occur.
 Eventually, arthritis can develop.

 Nonsurgical Treatment: Do all ACL tears need surgery?